jowilf/qwikcrud/examples/fastapi/task-management/generated/README.md

-#   Task Management
+#   TaskManager

-An application for managing tasks with deadlines and assignees.
+An application for managing tasks that enables multiple users to collaborate on a single project with multiple tasks.

 Follow these steps to run the application: